 Additionally, some states also offer some insurance programs.
 One of the most extensive is the insurance covering the failure of insurance companies.
 Like the federal government, states also provide certain types of insurance that insurers are not willing to cover, such as California's coverage of earthquakes and insurance companies operated by Florida and Louisiana that cover damage from hurricanes and floods.

-In many cases, states also offer insurance that competes with private insurance companies.
+States may also offer insurance that competes with private insurance companies.
 Most notably, half the states sell workers compensation insurance as a means of keeping costs lower for businesses, which helps to attract other businesses to the state.
 Additional examples of state insurance include automobile insurance by Maryland, life insurance by Wisconsin, and title insurance by Iowa.

 There are many government insurance programs, but only a few of the major federal programs are described below.